flowchart LR

 - Open the

-and save - Type
+README.mdfile, add# Git trainingand save - Type

-\(\rightarrow\) what is the status of the file? - Type
+git status\(\rightarrow\) what is the status of the file? - Type

-\(\rightarrow\) what does this command do?
+git diff\(\rightarrow\) what does this command do?

 flowchart LR idw(Local) -->|git diff| idl(Workspace) classDef workspace fill:lightgray,stroke:black,color:black classDef index fill:lightblue,stroke:black,color:black classDef local fill:lightgreen,stroke:black,color:black classDef remote fill:yellow,stroke:black,color:black class idw workspace; class idl local;